lyndskg/black-scholes-cpp/README.md

 <a name="give"></a>
 ## How to Support Us

-We welcome contributions from the community to help improve `graphQLOL` and make it even better.
+We welcome contributions from the community to help improve `black-scholes-cpp` and make it even better.

-- Contribute: Encourage developers to actively participate by submitting pull requests, identifying bugs, and suggesting enhancements via GitHub.
+- **Contribute:** Encourage developers to actively participate by submitting pull requests, identifying bugs, and suggesting enhancements via GitHub.
-- Donate: Highlight how donations will bolster continuous development, long-term maintenance, and the potential expansion of the library's scope.
+- **Donate:** Highlight how donations will bolster continuous development, long-term maintenance, and the potential expansion of the library's scope.

 <p align="right">(<a href="#bs">back to top</a>)</p>